biohackathon-japan/bh24-hpo-suggest/paper/paper.md

         - Remove duplicates
         - Remove prefix lines

-### Training and Test Datasets

 **Training Datasets:**
-For the training of our models, we used three different datasets:
+- For the training of our models, we used three different datasets:
   - Training dataset 1: collapsed file from 2021–2023.
   - Training dataset 2: Training dataset 1 + collapsed file from January 1, 2024 to May 2, 2024.
   - Training dataset 3: Training dataset 1 + HPO annotation file.

 **Test Dataset:**
-In the case of the test dataset, we used queries from the collapsed file from May 2, 2024 to August 26, 2024.
+We used queries from the collapsed file from May 2, 2024 to August 26, 2024.